 It's probably fair to say you've got a better range of choice than ever before when it comes to choosing a new laptop – today's portable computers are faster, lighter, and more stylish than ever before, so chances are you'll be able to find something that catches your eye.

 Near the top of your shortlist should be the Dell XPS 13 and the Dell XPS 15, both refreshed for 2018.
 Here we're going to pick apart the details of both laptops, explaining how they stack up against each other, and helping you decide which one might be right for you.

-- These are the top laptops you can currently buy in 2018
+- These are the top laptops you can currently buy

 - Need a laptop for less than £1,000?
 These are the ones to look at

 With Dell releasing new computers and new configurations of these computers so often, keeping track can be tricky, especially when the model names stay the same.
 Here we're talking about the 2018 laptop editions of the XPS 13 and the XPS 15, so not the 2-in-1s.